RayBenefield/portfolio/creative-lessons/lesson-1-innovation.md

 # Innovation

-We'll start with what is innovation and why is it the first lesson?
+We'll start with what is **Innovation** and why is it the first lesson?
 Quick dictionary definition: `a new method, idea, product, etc.`.
 Simply something that hasn't been done before.
-But innovation isn't just one large thing, but can range in scale and amount.
-Sometimes innovation isn't just in singular items, but in the synergy of multiple items that are commonly seen in a scene.
+But **Innovation** isn't just one large thing, but can range in scale and amount.
+Sometimes **Innovation** isn't just in singular items, but in the synergy of multiple items that are commonly seen in a scene.
 For example buttered toast and coffee are normal individually, but dipping your buttered toast in your coffee is not.
 Innovation is a driving factor of evolving an industry, intentional or not.
 This is why it is the first.
-The backbone of a community tends to thrive off of new innovations in the field and leads to growth and new fads.
+The backbone of a community tends to thrive off of new **Innovation**s in the field and leads to growth and new fads.
 Are you sick of seeing the same thing happening week to week?
 Innovation is the solution until something sticks.
 Where does this start?
 With you making the active decision to go beyond and explore the outside of the